pojntfx/networked-linux-memsync/docs/main.md

 #### Synchronization Protocol

-The delta synchronization protocol for this approach is similar to the one used by `rsync`, but simplifie.
+The delta synchronization protocol for this approach is similar to the one used by `rsync`, but simplified.
 It supports synchronizing multiple files at the same time by using the file names as IDs, and also supports a central forwarding hub instead of requiring peer-to-peer connectivity between all hosts, which also reduces network traffic since this central hub could also be used to forward one stream to all other peers instead of having to send it multiple times.
 The protocol defines three actors: The multiplexer, file advertiser and file receiver.

 TODO: Add sequence diagram for the protocol